 Your client imports the changes that you've made in the accountant's copy of the data file into her working copy of the data file.
-In order to do this, the client chooses the File Accountant's Copy Client Activities Import Accountant's Changes command.
+To do this, the client chooses the File Send Company File Accountant's Copy Client Activities Import Accountant's Changes command.

-QuickBooks displays the Import Accountant's Changes dialog box, as shown in Figure 1-8.
+QuickBooks displays the Import Accountant's Changes dialog box, as shown in Figure 1-7.
 To use the Import Accountant's Changes dialog box, the client uses the Look In drop-down list to identify the location of the changes file.
-After the client identifies the location - this may be the disk with the changes file on it - the client should be able to see the changes file in the middle of the Import Accountant's Changes dialog box.
-The accountant can double-click the changes file in order to import the changes into his or her QuickBooks data file.
-QuickBooks, by the way, displays a window similar to the one shown in Figure 1-7 to highlight the accountant's changes to the file for the client.
+After the client identifies the location - this may be a disc with the changes file on it - the client should be able to see the change file in the middle of the Import Accountant's Changes dialog box.
+The client can double-click the change file to import the changes into his or her QuickBooks data file.
+QuickBooks, by the way, displays a window that highlights the accountant's changes to the file for the client.

 QuickBooks prompts the client to back up the QuickBooks data file.
-I don't describe that process here, but I go into a lot of detail about how to back up a data file in Book VII, Chapter 3.
+I don't describe that process here, but I go into a lot of detail about how to back up a data file in Book 7, Chapter 2.